nmattia/niv/README.md

 Yes, however you need to follow some steps.

-Add dependecy as git dependecy to your source.json:
+Add your dependency as git dependency to your `sources.json`:
 ```
 niv add git git@github.com:user/repo -n name
 ```